Keeps vs Hims: Which hair loss treatments are better?

 Winner: Hims

 Hims runs away with the win for complementary care.
-Keeps’ dedicated focus on hair loss means it doesn’t offer any expanded telehealth features.
+Keeps’ dedicated focus on hair loss has meant that, until very recently, it hasn’t offered any expanded telehealth features.
 Hims, on the other hand, is continuously expanding to provide new treatments and services in one place.

 One of the most frightening side effects of finasteride — despite only affecting about 2% of users — is sexual dysfunction.
 The men who experience it report loss of libido, erectile dysfunction, inability to climax, and more.
 That’s where Hims ED treatments can come in.
 The company offers Viagra and its generic equivalent sildenafil, Cialis and its generic equivalent tadalafil, and Stendra.